SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 Following is a summary of all randomized locations (checks) along with the items that would normally be at those locations.

-## Physical checks
+## Tokens and pearls
-There are several *physical checks* available in most regions.
+There are several physical checks available in most regions.
 These come in the form of tokens - the small holograms on stalks which unlock things for Arena or Safari - and the unique colored pearls, which count as checks when broguht to a shelter for the first time.
 Not all tokens and pearls are available to every slugcat, even if they exist in a region that every slugcat can visit.

+The Randomizer mod makes collectable tokens re-collectable if you've collected them on the save file already.

 For Spearmaster, broadcast tokens are also checks.
-Although some braodcast tokens give different chatlogs before and after meeting Five Pebbles, they are not considered two separate checks.
+Although some broadcast tokens give different chatlogs before and after meeting Five Pebbles, they are not considered two separate checks.

 ## Echoes